slamice/wri/Other stories/Pinkys-swear.md

 His family, former rivals and the rest of these horrible people Pinky knew from years past said their condolences to him.
 Their apologies lingered in his ears as he weaved through the crowd, nodding.
 He didn't say a word, nor will he, he mused.
 A few people like his aunt, his cousin, his old neighbor all tried to engage him in a conversation but to no avail.
 His silence went on until he reached his father.

-The rock that Pinky remembered as his father's face was molten down then frozen again.
+The rock that Pinky remembered as his father's face was molten down.
 The years were not kind to him, perhaps even a bit abusive.
 Pinky and his father exchanged only a few select words anyway.
 They exhausted all the rest of them in shouts growing up.
 His father's sentences were hard, shallow and grief stricken.
 He took them in numb wanting to finish the ordeal.
 Pinky's words were firmly consoling, dotted with a 'sir'.

 He walked to a seat in front of where the procession was to begin and sat, adjusting to a complacent and confident stature.
 The necessity of it all was slightly discomforting, even he had to admit.
 But not to anyone, even himself.
 Still, Pinky's mother's funeral cast a long and abysmal shadow on him.
 It was enough to at least knock on the door of his insecurities.